 However, tests and exams can be the most stressful events in a student’s educational career.
 They often play a large role in determining their grades, and subsequently affecting student’s placement in more advanced classes.
 In addition, tests like the SAT or ACT which determine college entrance and scholarship awardings can create added stress as the stakes are high and staying focused for three hours can be a challenging task.

-Jump Start tutors can help your child get ready for your upcoming test and exams.
-We can also help you prepare for the FSA, SAT, PSAT, SSAT, AP & IB.
+Jump Start tutors can help your child get ready for their upcoming test and exams.
+Here at Jump Start Tutors we can also help you prepare for the FSA, SAT, PSAT, SSAT, AP & IB.

 At Jump Start, we understand that student’s stress levels have increased.
 Tutoring offers students the opportunity to combat anxiety, recall information faster, and conquer tests with more confidence!
 That is why we evaluate our students using one-on-one assessment testing to pinpoint their strengths and weaknesses.

-Our tutors will also help students navigate their courses and tests with a hands-on learning experience in-home or online; as they learn about reading, writing, math, science, history, test prep, study skills and much more!
+Our online tutors in the South Florida area will also help students navigate their courses and tests with a hands-on learning experience in-home or online; as they learn about reading, writing, math, science, history, test prep, study skills and much more!
 Choosing our online tutoring services includes interactive whiteboards, screen sharing, document sharing and video tools to make online test prep more personalized and fun.